elowendeng/SeaquestCVD/README.md

 python train.py --cvd-type normal --use-diff-training --diff-training-mode cvd \
     --output-dir results/diff_cvd_model --total-timesteps 1000000 \
     --record-video-interval 100000 --video-length 2000 --use-augmentation
 ```

+This generates:
+- `results/normal_model`
+- `results/deutan_model`
+- `results/diff_original_model`
+- `results/diff_cvd_model`
+Each of these folders contains subfolders named "checkpoints" (which store the best and final checkpoints), "logs" (where the "training_log" is used to plot the training curve), and "videos" (which record the training process).

 ### Evaluate models